EqualityAI/Checklist/README.md

 <img src="https://github.com/EqualityAI/Checklist/blob/main/img/location_scanner.png" align="center" alt="" width="900" /><br />

 We have included a Data Bias Scanner in the “Construct & Prepare Data” section of the MLOps Flow Checklist (see **Figure 2**).
 Including bias detection in AI development is crucial to address issues of ethics, fairness and inclusion.
 Biases hidden in the training data used for model development are known to have negative consequences in certain populations.<sup>15-16</sup> Potential biases in training data must be exposed to prevent algorithms that exacerbate or perpetuate inequality.
-Ensuring that measurement of protected classes occurs is fundamental to the responsible AI lifecycle.
+Ensuring that measurement of protected classes occurs is fundamental to the Responsible AI lifecycle.
 The  Data Bias Scanner attempts to combine the existing literature and open source tools to scan data for biases.

 <p align="center"><b>Figure 3.
 Data Bias Scanner </b></center><br />